 This gluten free sugar cookie recipe works wonderfully with all sorts of icings.
 You can use a simple American buttercream, a royal icing or if you are in a pinch, even store-bought products work well.
 Make sure they are gluten-free.
 I have a super simple icing recipe with my Gluten Free Animal Cracker Recipe: Easy Cookie Icing.

-Personally, I enjoy Sugar Cookies plain as is or with a generous amount of American Buttercream Frosting and some sprinkles.
+Personally, I enjoy soft sugar cookies plain as is or with a generous amount of American Buttercream Frosting and some sprinkles.
+They cookies have just the right amount of sweetness.
 Since I rarely ever keep the food colorings on hand, I use freeze-dried fruit such as raspberries or strawberries to color and flavor my frostings.

 Storage & Freezing